Table of Contents

 Does TikTok spy on you?

-TikTok also collects data from people who don’t have a TikTok account but interact with its content, for example, when they click on TikTok links.
-The platform might collect the person’s IP address, device and browser type, and their interactions with the site.
-You might find this invasive, but it’s not illegal, and many social media platforms do the same.
+The platform even collects data from people who don’t have an account but interact with its content, like clicking links.
+TikTok may then collect your IP address, device type, and site interactions.
+While this may feel invasive, it’s not illegal, and many other platforms do the same.

 Does TikTok spy on you through your camera?

-Yes, TikTok can access your camera, but only if you give the app permission, and there is no evidence to suggest that TikTok turns on your camera secretly or spies on you through it.
+Although TikTok can access your camera, it only does so if you give the app permission.
+There is no evidence to suggest that TikTok turns on your camera secretly or spies on you through it.

 This permission to access your device’s camera is necessary for content creation purposes, such as recording videos directly within the TikTok app.
 However, you can disable this permission through your device’s settings.